-Lydia Sonderegger primarily explores these topics in the conception and creation of costumes in contemporary dance and performance, which includes stage formats as well as installations and videos.
+Lydia Sonderegger primarily explores these topics in the conception and creation of costumes and sets in contemporary dance and performance, which includes stage formats as well as installations and videos.

-She has worked as a costume designer in cooperation with, amongst others: Jeremy Wade, Kat Válastur, Teatro
+She has worked as a costume designer in cooperation with, amongst others: Lea Whitcher, Jeremy Wade, Kat Válastur,

-Sotterraneo, Virgilio Sieni, Lea Moro and Laurent Chétouane.
+Virgilio Sieni, Simone Mousset, Moschini Popall, Lea Moro and Laurent Chétouane.

 Montserrat Casanova at Staatsoper Berlin for les pêcheurs de perles by Wim Wenders, Florence von Gerkan at Zürcher Staatsoper for die Entführung aus dem Serail by Adrian Marthaler.

-In addition to costume-making, Lydia Sonderegger is also active in a journalistic context, and in teaching, which offer her further opportunities to deepen her work.
+In addition to costume-making, Lydia Sonderegger is also active in a journalistic context, and in teaching.
+She is an active member at the Institut für Textiles Forschen in Basel which offers her further opportunities to deepen her work.